Paklock/HackRF1/How-to-colaborate.md

 For more details, check https://github.com/eried/portapack-mayhem/wiki/Compile-firmware

 5. In the local copy of the fork, create an empty `Build` folder (in root path)
-6. Run the image from Kitematic, the first time it will take quite long time.
+6. Run the image from Kitematic, the first time _it might_ take a long time to finish.
 The result will be left on that `Build` folder

 ### Work on the code
 1. Install [Visual Studio Code](https://code.visualstudio.com/download)